aklsh/aklsh/README.md

 # About

 My name is Akilesh Kannan.
 I’m currently pursuing a Dual Degree in Electrical Engineering at IIT Madras.
-My interests lie in Signal Processing, Analog and Digital Circuit design (not in that order though).
+My interests lie in Analog and Digital Circuit design (not in that order though).
 I also dabble a bit in cryptography and security.

 Here’s somethings you should definitely know about me: